ragib06/gronthee/README.md

 npm run dev
 ```

-The app runs over HTTPS locally via `vite-plugin-mkcert` (required for webcam access).
-Accept the locally-trusted certificate if prompted.
+The app runs over HTTP by default.
+To enable HTTPS (required for webcam access from a phone), complete step 3a above first.

 ---